ufjschool/ob-s14/drafts/second/Off the Grid.md

 He created the Florida Earthskills Gathering, which is a seminar dedicated to teaching self-sustaining skills.
 It’s a four-day workshop of overnight revelry and intensive learning.
 He hosts educational field trips at the farm where children get away from the concrete playground of Disney World and into the world of nature.
 Stevens teaches at the Florida Herbalism Conference and the Hostel in the Forest.

 Stevens tells me as we venture from the pen to his pond that he prefers Mycol to his birth name Michael.
-Those scientifically inclined might recognize what mycol stands for—mycology, which is the study of mushrooms.
+Those scientifically inclined might recognize that mycol comes from mycology, which is the study of mushrooms.
 He rattles off scientific names.
 All I know is portabella and psychedelic.

 With the rain stopping, he picks up a green leaf.
 It looks like any normal leaf.
 He smells it.
 Then, identifies it as Chenopodium Ambrosoides.
 In other words, a Mexican Tea leaf.

-He must really know his shit now, I think to myself.
+He must really know his stuff now, I think to myself.
 Our time together dies down, as does the rain.
 Bakr trails behind me snapping photos.
 Suddenly, lightning and thunder force us into a brisk walk and then a run into his living quarters.

-I put away my notebook.
+I put away my notebook once inside.
 I want to listen to the knowledge.
 I want to hear more stories about black bears, duck, deer, otters and skunks venturing onto the property.
 He opens a botany book to a page on earambola, which is science talk for a central China plant.
 His favorite read is the famous ethno-botany book “One River,” by Wade Davis.
 Between tending to his farm and dealing with electrical issues, there isn’t much free time.
-He doesn’t spend it watching House of Cards.
+He doesn’t spend it watching "House of Cards."
 He reads botany books.

 He reveals that he was a nuclear power operator in the Navy for six years and likes how environmental friendly nuclear energy is when done right.
 This man, at 44, is full of stories.
 I’m exhausted.